24 Rustic Bathroom Makeover Ideas That Create Sanctuary

 Choose Natural Stone Tiles with Organic Texture

-5. Transform a Vintage Dresser into a Vanity
+5. Give a Vintage Dresser a Second Act as a Vanity

 Rustic bathroom with an upcycled dresser vanity, vintage mirror, and vessel sink.